TheLostInPlace/xray-monolith-pip/README.md

 * Delete shader cache in launcher before first launch of the game with new exes.
 You only have to do it once.

 # TROUBLESHOOTING
+* **If you are updating from version older than 2025.04.21 and use Reshade, you need to update Reshade as well**

 * Q: How to reinstall modded exes from scratch?
 * A:
   * Delete everything in `db/mods` folders